|Memories of Oxford University Radio Society|

 By the 1990 RSGB Callbook, the G3OUR call had been registered to someone with an address away from Oxford (possibly the last member acting as licence holder?) and by 1993 it had disappeared from the callbook altogether and the licence had lapsed.
 As to what had happened to the clubs equipment and in particular the log books, I had no idea and I appealed for anyone knowing anything of their fate, to contact me by email at Alan Simpson, G3UMF

 Sporadic attempts on my part to locate any currently active amateurs amongst the undergradute population have so far been unsuccessful.
-Richard Horton G3XWH has now taken up the baton and published a letter in the January 2018 issue of RadCom to see if interest can be aroused via that route.
-Richard has also established a G3OUR Google Group so that everyone with an interest in OURS may keep in touch.
+Richard Horton G3XWH took up the baton in 2018 and published a letter in the January 2018 issue of RadCom to see if interest could be aroused via that route.
+Richard also established a G3OUR Google Group so that everyone with an interest in OURS might keep in touch.
 Send Richard an email to email@example.com to pass on your news and to be added to the G3OUR group.
+Sadly this initiative too seems to have fallen on stoney ground and whilst we established contact with a few more former members, no one was forthcoming from the present university population.
+We still live in hopes and if anyone reading this is currently in or near Oxford please contact me by email at Alan Simpson, G3UMF